Vegetable farmers asked to form groups

-The Executive Director of Abibiman Sankofa Cultural Movement (ASCUM) has advised farmers to form groups because it will help them to easily find markets for their produce and gain control over market prices to maximise their profits.
+The Executive Director of Abibiman Sankofa Cultural Movement (ASCUM) has stressed the need for farmers to see the advantage and potential in forming groups, to help market their produce and gain control over market prices.

+He stated that vegetable farmers whose produce perish early, have to form groups in their communities to help solve such problems facing them.

-Mr. Freeman Madji explained that operating in groups would enhance productivity, while vegetable farmers, especially those with highly perishable produce, would minimise postharvest losses.
+Mr. Freeman Madji explained that the formation of the groups would go a long way towards enhancing productivity.

-The Director was addressing a meeting of vegetable growers who are members of ASCUM at Akim Oda in the Eastern Region on how to find markets for their produce.
+The Director was addressing a meeting of 15 vegetable growers who are members of ASCUM at Akim Oda in the Eastern Region, on how to get market for the produce of member-farmers.

-The Movement has more than 250 members, operating from three districts in the Eastern Region, with about 70 percent of them being women.
+The Movement has more than 250 members operating from three districts in the Eastern Region and has about 70 percent of women being members.

-He said plans were far advanced to establish a training centre for the members to upgrade their capacities.
+He said plans were far advanced to establish a training centre for the members and that, "strengthening farmers' groupings in urban vegetable production system", was one of the ways of solving the Movement's marketing problems.

 GhanaWeb is not responsible for the reportage or opinions of contributors published on the website.
 Read our disclaimer.